How to Choose the Best Alarm System for Small Business

 When you’re running a business, every dollar counts.
 So, it’s completely understandable to ask about the cost of professional fire alarm monitoring.
 Think of it not as a simple expense, but as a critical investment in the safety of your employees, your property, and your business’s future.
 The total cost is typically broken down into two parts: the initial installation of the system and a recurring monthly fee for the 24/7 monitoring service.
 Let’s look at what goes into each of these costs.

-Installation Fees vs. Monthly Monitoring
+Breaking Down the Costs: Installation vs. Monitoring

 The upfront cost covers the hardware and professional installation of your fire alarm system.
 For a small business, a basic system can start around $1,500, while larger or more complex properties might require an investment of $10,000 or more.
 After the installation, you’ll have a predictable monthly monitoring fee, which generally falls between $50 and $100.
 This fee ensures that a team of professionals is always watching over your system, ready to dispatch emergency services the moment an alarm is triggered.
 These monitoring services are the core of your protection, providing constant vigilance so you don’t have to.